krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 - Special tasks require special tools.
 Design a solid test scenario.
 Aim for simplicity in code and in a way of running the test. **You should be able to run the test anytime in just a few seconds!**

 > Remember to run the test within the cluster!
-Especially when hosting your Kubernetes cluster on the cloud.
-Cloud providers like AWS can charge additionally for the incoming traffic from external sources,
+Especially when hosting your Kubernetes cluster on the cloud. **Cloud providers like AWS can charge additionally for the incoming traffic from external sources**

 - Do not neglect the value of performance testing.
 It can be an invaluable tool for finding performance bottlenecks, deployment misconfigurations, and building trust in the developed solution,